pupilfirst/wd301-scripts/making-api-requests/manage-current-user/README.md

 ```
-Here, we are converting the `response.data` object (which contains user information), into a JSON string using `JSON.stringify()`.
-We are then using `localStorage.setItem()` to store the JSON string in local storage with the key name `userData`.
+Here, we are converting the `user` object (which contains user information), into a JSON string using `JSON.stringify()`.
+Then, we are  using `localStorage.setItem()` to store the JSON string in local storage with the key name `userData`.

 We've to save the token after signup as well, so update the `handleSubmit` method in the `SignupForm` component and use `localStorage.setItem('userData', JSON.stringify(response.data))` there after successful signup.